Fantasy-programming/payment-system/backend/README.md

   - [x] The email is verified with otp before login
   - [x] The phone is verified with otp before login
 - [x] The user can logout from the system.
+- [x] The users can view their payment history
+- [x] The users can export their payment history as csv
+- [x] The users can subscribe for notifications (alerts)
+- [x] The users can pay their bills
+- [x] The users can upgrade their plan
+- [ ] The user can (not topup) but pay for next month
+- [-] The users can subscribe for auto payments
+- [-] The users can cancel auto payments

 - [x] The admin can register new user.
 - [x] The admin (only) can view all users (and crud them)
 - [x] The admin can view all transactions
 - [x] The admin can print receipts
 - [x] The admin can extract transactions as csv
+- [x] The admin are mailed on successful transactions

-- [ ] The admin can change customers plan ?
+- [-] The admin can change customers plan ?

-- [x] The users can view their payment history
-- [x] The users can export their payment history as csv

-- [x] The users can pay their bills
-- [x] The users can upgrade their plan
-- [x] The users can subscribe for auto payments
-- [ ] The users can cancel auto payments

-- [x] The users can subscribe for notifications (alerts)

-- [ ] The admin can setup auto export of transactions (mail)
+- [-] The admin can setup auto export of transactions (mail)
-- [ ] The admin are mailed on successful transactions
-- [ ] The admin are mailed on system errors
+- [-] The admin are mailed on system errors